pereiradaniel/VarageRailsAPI/README.md

 # Basic Instructions

+* Run '$ bundle install'
+* Run '$ Rails db:migrate db:seed' to migrate and seed db
-* Run a Rails Server and visit localhost:3000 in the browser
+* Run '$ Rails s' to start a Rails Server to make requests from the browser

 # Making Requests